MicrosoftDocs/microsoft-365-docs/microsoft-365/syntex/skos-format-reference.md

 - Have multiple child [Terms](/dotnet/api/microsoft.sharepoint.client.taxonomy.term), but only a single parent [Term](/dotnet/api/microsoft.sharepoint.client.taxonomy.term).
 - Not have a parent [Term](/dotnet/api/microsoft.sharepoint.client.taxonomy.term) defined, if it's a topLevelTermOf a [TermSet](/dotnet/api/microsoft.sharepoint.client.taxonomy.termset).
 - Have one defaultLabel, per [TermStore](/dotnet/api/microsoft.sharepoint.client.taxonomy.termstore) working language.
-- Not exist if it neither contains a parent [Term](/dotnet/api/microsoft.sharepoint.client.taxonomy.term), nor is the topLevelTermOf a [TermSet](/dotnet/api/microsoft.sharepoint.client.taxonomy.termset).
+- Not exist if it either contains a parent [Term](/dotnet/api/microsoft.sharepoint.client.taxonomy.term), or is the topLevelTermOf a [TermSet](/dotnet/api/microsoft.sharepoint.client.taxonomy.termset).
 - Have only a unique defaultLabel in the same hierarchical level.

 **sharepoint-taxonomy:TermSet**